Zoidt/Zoidt.github.io/_pages/about.md

 ## 👋 hello hello

-There isn't much interesting here, but feel free to checkout [My Portfolio](https://zoidt.github.io/portfolio/) and [Projects/stuff](https://zoidt.github.io/projects/) I think is pretty cool that I want to learn more about.
+I am a 20 year old computer science student at John Abbott College!
+I'm always eager to learn and at the moment the learning in my freetime is going into AI!

 ## Site Layout

-[Projects](https://zoidt.github.io/projects/) contains either work projects that are work in progress or various tools that I am trying to integrate into projects!
+[Projects](https://zoidt.github.io/projects/) contains work projects that are work in progress and various tools that I am trying to integrate into projects!

-[Portfolio](https://zoidt.github.io/portfolio/) contains (at the moment) cool school projects th
+[Portfolio](https://zoidt.github.io/portfolio/) contains (at the moment) cool school projects that I am proud to have worked on.

-## Credits

-Hello Hello Hello
-This template was forked from [academicpages](https://github.com/academicpages/academicpages.github.io)